samsepi0x0/leetcode/README.md

 # leetcode

-This repository is a collection of all the leetcode challenges I have done.
+This repository is a collection of all the leetcode challenges others have contributes and I did.

-## Feel free to contribute solutions in java or python as a part of Hacktoberfest 2021 PRs.

 ## File Structure:
   ```